So you’ve found a client, completed some

 Another option is to create your invoice with an invoicing app such as Harvest, or accounting software like QuickBooks or FreshBooks.
 These apps and software packages will usually have some good formats built in.

 In this tutorial, you’ve seen what an invoice is, the key items it should include, and what an invoice should look like.
 You’ve seen a collection of templates that you can use to create the format you want for your business, depending on its brand.
+You can find more invoice templates here:

 Creating the invoice is just one part of the process, however.
 If you want to know how to handle things like following up on unpaid invoices and dealing with late payments, see my guide to getting paid on time.
 And in a future tutorial, I’ll go into more detail on the payment terms you can use to encourage prompt payment.